 That’s it for this post looking at how to close a company, we hope that it gave you the answers you are looking for.

-If you believe that liquidation is the best possible option for your company, don’t hesitate to get in touch with the Future Strategy team today to find out more.
+If you are looking to close your limited company, or have tried and had a strike off suspension from HMRC, don’t hesitate to get in touch with the Future Strategy team today to find out more.
 Our initial consultation is FREE.

-We will also advise on the solution options available about your specific situation and requirements.
+We will advise on the options available about your specific situation and requirements.
 These solutions are wide-ranging, cost-effective, and flexible.